edesweb/mirouter/README.md

     include '../router.php'
 ```

-A sample of *router.php* is bellow.
+An example of *router.php* is bellow.

 ### How does it works?

 When instantiated required an array with the main config.

 ```
-THIS IS A SAMPLE CONFIG FILE CALLED router.ini
+THIS IS AN EXAMPLE CONFIG FILE CALLED router.ini

 [paths]
 ; routes contains the file "hosts.ini" and other .ini files indicated con it